bencun/react-use-wav-audio-recorder/README.md

 ```

 ## MP3 compression
-There's also a utility hook called `useWavToMp3Worker` that uses [@breezystack/lamejs](https://www.npmjs.com/package/@breezystack/lamejs) to encode the WAV into an MP3 file in a Web Worker so that the main thread isn't blocked during the encoding process.
+There's also a utility hook called `useWavToMp3Worker` that uses [@breezystack/lamejs](https://www.npmjs.com/package/@breezystack/lamejs) to encode the WAV into an MP3 file using a Web Worker so that the main thread isn't blocked during the encoding process.

 The bitrate of the MP3 is currently fixed to 256 Kbps but this will be made into a parametrized value in the future (feel free to open a PR!).

-The worker is also set to terminate after 60 seconds.
+The worker is also set to terminate after 60 seconds (feel free to open a PR to parametrize this as well).

-## Web Worker issues with Vite
+### Web Worker issues with Vite

 Vite has some [issues](https://github.com/vitejs/vite/discussions/15547) with resolving the library-mode-bundled Web Workers.
 In order for the Web Worker to work properly during development you should add this to your `vite.config.ts` `optimizeDeps.exclude` field: